-Most of the mastering done at Home Normal is done by Ian Hawgood.
+The mastering at Home Normal is done by Ian Hawgood at his Mokoshi Studio in Warsaw.
 I am Ian so I'll switch to the first person now otherwise I might go mad!
 For the record, the picture is not of me, but I wish it were.

 What is mastering?